frebib/builder/README.md

 * `$EMAIL` (optional) is the email to use to log into the registry using `docker login`

+# Tagging

+Image tags can be statically added to an image via the **$IMAGE_TAGS** environment variable, with multiple tags being space separated, details explained in the [Environment Variables](#environment-variables) section.

+Alternatively tags can be generated with the hook *hooks/tag* which is provided so tags can be generated with scripts for the built image.
+Each new tag should be on a separate line

+Regardless of which method by which the tags are provided, the first one provided is used as the default tag for referring to the image in log output and saving the image to file.
+All tags are expected to be valid docker tags.

 # Testing

 If you want to test your app before building, create a `docker-compose.test.yml` file in your repository root with a service called `sut` which will be run for testing.
 You can specify another file name in `$TEST_FILENAME` if required.
 If that container exits successfully (exit code 0), the build will continue; otherwise, the build will fail and the image won't be built nor pushed.